Sheffield United 0-1 Liverpool: Sweet 16! Ragged Reds survive scare to maintain winning streak | Goal.com

 Their seventh straight league win this season, and their 16th in total, is in the bag, but it was secured courtesy of one of the worst goalkeeping howlers you will ever see.

-Dean Henderson, the Sheffield United goalkeeper, will want to steer clear of TV screens for a few days.
+Dean Henderson, the Sheffield United goalkeeper on loan from Manchester United, will want to steer clear of TV screens for a few days.
 His clanger, 20 minutes from time, gifted Gini Wijnaldum the only goal of a tight contest.
-How the Dutchman’s volley squirmed through the England under-21 man, only the latter knows.
+How the Dutchman’s volley squirmed through the England under-21 man, only Henderson knows.

 Liverpool wasted chances, twice in the first half through Sadio Mane, but the prospect of dropping points for the first time since March looked a real one until Wijnaldum drew back his foot from the edge of the box with time running out.